 There are over 2 million Migrant Workers on the Thai/Myanmar border who work under slave-like conditions in Thai factories and farms, most often for less than half of minimum wage.
 These workers are harassed, scammed, trafficked, exploited and extorted by Thai police and other authorities.
 Yet they continue to cross the border for work to avoid starvation in Myanmar.
 Addiction and violence are rife in this population due to the extreme abuse they have suffered.

 Upon this land, we will build a Training House and plant Moringa trees around the property.
 Please see our Social Enterprise, MoringAid.
-If we can secure funding immediately for the land, so we can be sure that we have it, it will be the base for everything that comes after that.
+We have secured enough funding for the land.
+Yay!
+The land will be the base for everything that comes after that.
 Land, then Training House, then Training with treatment, then Prevention Education, then a Treatment Centre across the border in Myanmar.
 Clients can help with the care of Moringa trees and harvest for MoringAid.